Kathleen Kenyon and the Jewry Wall

 Whilst a student she was the first female president of the Oxford University Archaeological Society (1928-29) and was later closely associated with the founding and operation of the University of London Institute of Archaeology (1935-62), was Director of the British School of Archaeology in Jerusalem (1951-66) and Principal of St Hugh’s College, Oxford (1962-73).
 In 1973 she was made a Dame of the British Empire in recognition of her contribution to archaeology.
 Kathleen Kenyon died in 1978; today she is widely recognised as one of the greatest archaeologists of the 20th century.

-In 1936, aged 30, Kathleen was appointed director of excavations at the Jewry Wall in Leicester.
-She had only been an archaeologist for six years but already had an impressive resume in African, British and Middle Eastern archaeology – including work with Gertrude Caton-Thompson on the Great Zimbabwe in southern Africa, the Roman city of Verulamium (St Albans) in England with Mortimer and Tessa Wheeler, and the biblical site of Samaria in Palestine with John and Molly Crowfoot.
+In March 1936, aged 30, Kenyon was appointed director of excavations at the Jewry Wall in Leicester.
+She had only been an archaeologist for six years but already had an impressive track record in African, British and Middle Eastern archaeology – including work with Gertrude Caton-Thompson on the Great Zimbabwe in southern Africa, the Roman city of Verulamium (St Albans) in England with Mortimer and Tessa Wheeler, and the biblical site of Samaria in Palestine with John and Molly Crowfoot.

-By 1936 the city council had purchased the factory next to the wall and planned on demolishing the existing buildings to build a public bath.
-Plans were drawn up to excavate the site first, initially funded by local societies, including the Literary and Philosophical Society and the Archaeological Society, and later (after a public enquiry) by the city council itself.
+At this time, it was widely acknowledged that the Jewry Wall dated to the Roman period, but there was still no agreement on its function.
+In 1935 the City Council purchased the factory next to the wall and planned on demolishing the existing buildings to build public baths.
+Plans were drawn up to excavate the site first, initially funded by local societies, including the Literary and Philosophical Society and the Archaeological and Historical Society, and later (after a public enquiry) by the City Council itself.
 This made it one of the first ‘rescue’ digs in the country, 60 years before guidance on archaeology and construction began to be issued by the government.

 Workmen begin to clear modern soil layers next to the Jewry Wall in 1936.

-Altogether, Kathleen led four seasons of excavation at Leicester (1936-39).
-Each May the upper layers of modern soil and rubble were removed by workmen under the supervision of an experienced foreman, with Kathleen visiting regularly to check on progress.
-By mid-June, excavation would begin on the Roman layers and Kathleen would move to Leicester to directly supervise the 40-50 laborers and volunteers, both locals and students from the Institute of Archaeology working on the site.
-Work would carry on through the summer to the end of August or September before concluding for the year.
+Altogether, Kenyon led four seasons of excavation at Leicester (1936-39).
+Each April/May the upper layers of modern soil and rubble were removed by workmen under the supervision of an experienced foreman, with Kenyon visiting regularly to check on progress.
+By mid-June, excavation began on the Roman layers and Kenyon moved to Leicester to directly supervise the 40-50 labourers and volunteers, including locals and students from the Institute of Archaeology, working on the site.
+Work carried on through the summer to the end of August or September.

 Rooms flanking the ‘entrance’ between the basilica and the forum are excavated in 1937.
 Kathleen Kenyon (centre) inspects progress.
 The Jewry Wall is to the right.

-Initially, she theorised that the market square had, for some reason, ceased to be employed as such, owing perhaps to changes in commerce in the late Roman period.
-However, her phasing of the construction of different parts of the site eventually showed that the basilica and bath building were of broadly contemporary mid-2nd century date, leading her to conclude that the ranges of shops that traditionally should have surrounded the market square were never fully realised, probably because of ground subsidence making parts of the site unusable, and that the original forum was repurposed as a public bath, with the basilica becoming the palaestra (gymnasium), and that the forum itself had moved elsewhere in the town.
+Initially, she theorised that the market square had, for some reason, stopped being used as such, owing perhaps to changes in commerce in the late Roman period.
+However, her phasing of the construction of different parts of the site eventually showed that the basilica and bath building were of broadly contemporary mid-2nd century date.
+This led her to conclude that the ranges of shops that traditionally should have surrounded the market square were never fully realised, probably because of ground subsidence making parts of the site unusable, and that the original forum was repurposed as a public bath, with the basilica becoming the palaestra (gymnasium), and that the forum itself had moved elsewhere in the town.

-Even after the bath house was found to be contemporary with the basilica, Kathleen continued to believe that the site was originally built as the forum and appears to have never considered the possibility that it was purposefully built as a bath house.
-Today we know this not to be true.
-Archaeologists found the real 2nd century forum beneath what is now Jubilee Square, east of the Jewry Wall site, in the 1960s and it is now accepted that the Jewry Wall was always part of the town’s public bath.
+Even after the bath house was found to be contemporary with the basilica, Kenyon continued to believe that the site was first built as the forum and appears to have never considered the possibility that it was purposefully built as a bath house.
+Archaeologists found the real 2nd-century forum beneath what is now Jubilee Square, east of the Jewry Wall site, in the 1960s, and it is now accepted that the Jewry Wall was always part of the town’s public baths.

 Kathleen Kenyon (centre) and the excavation team in front of the Jewry Wall in 1939.